Planning for a vacation trip at Rishikesh? Do check out these top 10 places to visit in Rishikesh.

-Rishikesh – a name that literally translates into “hair of a saint” is one of the most noted spiritual destinations in India, and now often synonymous with the International Yoga Fest that is conducted once a year.
+Rishikesh – a name that literally translates into “hair of a saint” is one of the most noted spiritual destinations in India, and is now often synonymous with the International Yoga Fest that is conducted once a year.
 In recent years, it has become a hotspot among young backpackers & wanderers, especially foreign tourists who ardently seek to relax, refresh, rewind and re-energize.
-This major hub in Uttarakhand, has earned its reputation of being extremely friendly towards all its ‘seekers’ alike; whether they seek adventure, meditation, music, peace, photography, temples, organic food, or simply a retreat in the cradle of nature.
+This major hub in Uttarakhand has earned its reputation of being extremely friendly towards all its ‘seekers’ alike; whether they seek adventure, meditation, music, peace, photography, temples, organic food, or simply a retreat in the cradle of nature.

-A small Himalayan city that was initially known only as the dwelling place of sages and religious services, has undergone a commercial transformation with a boom in hotels, home-stays, outdoor cottages, restaurants, cafes and shacks to cater to all its visitors.
-Hence brimming with umpteen numbers of touristy choices, Rishikesh is undoubtedly the best to spend a perfect holiday with friends, family or even to go on a solo.
+A small Himalayan city that was initially known only as the dwelling place of sages and religious services, has undergone a commercial transformation with a boom in hotels, homestays, outdoor cottages, restaurants, cafes and shacks to cater to all its visitors.
+Hence brimming with umpteen numbers of touristy choices, Rishikesh is undoubtedly the best to spend a perfect holiday with friends, family, or even to go on a solo.

 The following are the ten best unmissable places in the charming cultural town of Rishikesh.